epicprojects/twitter-sentiment-analysis/README.md

-# Twitter sentiment analysis using Stanford Core NLP and Avro with Apache Kafka and Apache Spark on HDInsight (or Local)
+# Twitter sentiment analysis using Avro with Apache Kafka and Apache Spark on HDInsight (or Local)

 This is an illustration of streaming Avro data from Kafka on HDInsight to a Spark on HDInsight cluster and then using Stanford Core NLP library to predict sentiment of tweets.
 Finally exposing the resulting data in Google Data Studio.
 Try it [here](https://datastudio.google.com/open/1YUeVXkIGJtJU6pCgBgXPzlzkkZka5nSE)